nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-:rotating_light: **Warning**<br>
-The displayed index for a record may change with find and list commands.
+:rotating_light: **Warning:** The displayed index for a record may change with find and list commands.
 Always check the displayed index before using it in a command.

 </div>